 All of the rare dog breeds on this list are North American.
-Some of them, like the Plott Hound, are so popular that they are a state dog but their numbers are still few in other parts of the United States.
+Some of them are popular in some places (the Plott Hound is the state dog of North Carolina) but remain few in numbers in other parts of the United States.
 Others, like the Mi-Ki, will probably become more popular as their reputation spreads and more breeders become available around the country.
 Are you looking for a rare dog breed?

 The rare Mi-Ki (pronounced me-kay) is a product of someone thinking “there are a lot of great dog breeds from other countries, maybe I can put a few of them together and come up with a great American toy breed."
 Unfortunately, she did not keep good records of her project so although this little dog has Papillion, Maltese, Shih Tzu, Japanese Chin, and maybe even Yorkie ancestors, no one is sure which dogs were involved.